sphinx-gallery/sphinx-gallery/examples/README.txt

 General examples
 ----------------

-This gallery consists of general-purpose and introductory examples from Sphinx-Gallery.
+This gallery consists of introductory examples and examples demonstrating specific features of Sphinx-Gallery.